 I’m not kidding about those.
 If you take nothing else away, believe that living a more splendid life is about what you do with what you have, not about having money or the “right” things, or about following other people’s path.

-With that out of the way, let’s talk a little more about the purpose of this site and of what it means to add more splendor.
+With that out of the way, let’s talk a little more about the purpose of this site.
 For me, splendor is:

 - sitting down to a nice meal at a formally set table with the “good” china

 - trying to fill my home with art and lovely things that truly bring me with joy

 - a garden, filled with flowers, vegetables, birds and bees

 - drinking out of “nice” glasses, even if it’s just water